slothyacedia/CrossArkChat/README.md

 npm install
 ```

-To start `CrossArkChat.js`, open a terminal and do:
+To start `CrossArkChat.js`, open a terminal in the folder and do:

 ```text
 node CrossArkChat.js
 ```